 The Ethox Centre, the Department of Medical Humanities of the VU University Medical Centre (Vumc) and the Department of Philosophy of VU University in Amsterdam have established a Winter School for VUmc/VU’s students on the MA Philosophy, Bioethics and Health course and Ethox’s DPhil students.

 The week-long Winter School involves students giving presentations on papers published by staff members of Ethox and colleagues from the Wellcome Centre for Ethics and Humanities (WEH), and engaging in discussions about contemporary bioethical issues.
-The Winter School is organised by Suzanne Metselaar (VUmc) and Gerben Meynen (VU) and Ruth Horn and Michael Dunn at Ethox.
+The Winter School is organised by Suzanne Metselaar (VUmc) and Gerben Meynen (VU) and Ruth Horn at Ethox.

 Future plans are focused on expanding the Winter School into a larger student exchange programme and building stronger research collaborations between the two centres.

-Together with Global Health Reviewers and the Global Health Bioethics Network, the Ethox Centre is developing free e-learning materials for members of research ethics committees, particularly those in low income country settings, as well as anyone wishing to learn more about research ethics (students, researchers, public health staff, etc).
-E-learning modules on research ethics training, informed consent, data sharing, the ethics of genomics research in such settings.
-The course can be accessed for free by following this link and logging in.
+Together with Global Health Reviewers and the Global Health Bioethics Network, the Ethox Centre has helped to develop free e-learning materials for members of research ethics committees, particularly those in low income country settings, as well as anyone wishing to learn more about research ethics (students, researchers, public health staff, etc).
+E-learning modules on research ethics training, informed consent, data sharing, the ethics of genomics research in low income settings, and more can be accessed for free by following this link and logging in.